vinay-hebb/RAG/README.md

-# Illustration of Retrieval-Augmented Generation (RAG) with reranker
+# Comparison of Traditional Retrieval-Augmented Generation (RAG), reranker and Agnetic RAG

 This repo compares traditional RAG, traditional RAG+reranker, Agentic RAG for simple dataset to gain better insights.
 It can ingest some `.txt`/`.md` files, index with FAISS, and query with OpenAI or Ollama.